-The Practical Nursing program is designed to prepare the student to become licensed practical nurses.
+The Practical Nursing program is designed to prepare the student to meet the minimum requirements of the LA State Board of Practical Nurse Examiners for licensure as a Licensed Practical Nurse.
 The program consists of both classroom instruction and supervised clinical activities in accredited hospitals, nursing homes, and other health care agencies.